strong-code/sfbaybeat.github.io/_posts/2014-04-04-imgur-raises-40-million-cat-pictures-andreesen-horowitz.md

 cat pictures in its Series A funding round from venture capital firm Andreesen Horowitz.

-Imgur, for those who don't unfamiliar with the site, was originally a popular companion website to libertarian think tank Reddit, providing their users with a platform to share "memes" — a series of animal pictures with superimposed text that described the epitomes of first-world problems.
+Imgur, for those who are unfamiliar with the site, was originally a popular companion website to libertarian think tank Reddit, providing their users with a platform to share "memes" — a series of animal pictures with superimposed text that described the epitomes of first-world problems.
 Since then, Imgur has